 - The horizontal paneling style used for regular roofing is still used for A-frame metal carports, saving money by making the most efficient use of roofing materials

-- Maintenance requirements are low for A-frame steel carports, as with all types of metal carports
+- Maintenance requirements are low, as with all types of metal carports

-Can You Really Replace a Garage with an A-Frame Steel Carport?
+Can You Really Use an A-Frame Steel Carport as a Garage?

 With a little design consideration at the beginning of the process, you can make any of our A-frame metal carports into a structure that could replace a far more costly and time consuming garage.
 Add four walls, a bay door, and some security features and you’ve got the same enclosed space for storing boxes and tools aside from parking your car under a roof.
 You’ll have a dry, clean, and level space for working on your car and storing tools and spare parts between repairs.
 Compare the costs of installing one of our A-frame steel carports with a complete garage before deciding between the two.